News

 The residual heat within the eggs will continue to cook them until they're the perfect done-ness.

-I mean, it definitely takes an art and takes a little bit of time to get the scrambled egg right, but there's just something so good about it.
+I mean, it definitely takes art and takes a little bit of time to get the scrambled egg right, but there's just something so good about it.

 It just kind of hits all those salty, creamy, fatty notes for me and I just really, really love having scrambled eggs.

-2- The fried egg.
+2- The fried egg

 I think people are afraid of fried eggs.